-As many of you know, I only eat beef a few times a year.
-It’s at the very top of my food pyramid for a reason.
-But, as a born and bred Nebraskan, I do enjoy it occasionally.
-Lean beef can be a wonderful source of protein when eaten in extreme moderation and when you stick to my two simple rules…
+As many of you know, Dr. Gundry only eats beef a few times a year.
+It’s at the very top of his food pyramid for a reason.
+Lean beef can be a wonderful source of protein when eaten in extreme moderation and when you stick to his two simple rules…

 Rule #1: Eat only the correct serving size.

 This is easy.
 A serving of meat – whether it’s beef, lamb or fish – should be no more than 4 oz—about the size of the palm of your hand.
-I actually recommend patients in my new book to start with only 2 oz in the beginning of the eating program.
+Dr. Gundry actually recommends patients in his new book to start with only 2 oz in the beginning of the eating program.

 Rule #2: Eat only grass-fed, pasture-raised beef.